We found 5 neurologists who accept Humana Bronze 4850/HMO Premier near Aurora, IL.

 Clinical interests: Neck Pain, Fibromyalgia, Lower Back Pain, Sleep Apnea, Neuropathy, Electroencephalography, Stroke, ...
 (Read more)

-Dr. Arkadiy Konyukhov is a medical specialist in neurology (brain & spinal cord disease).
-He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-He studied medicine at Wayne State University School of Medicine.
+Dr. Arkadiy Konyukhov is a physician who specializes in neurology (brain & spinal cord disease).
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Konyukhov graduated from Wayne State University School of Medicine.

 Dr. Andrew Ta works as a neurologist.
-He attended medical school at Michigan State University College of Osteopathic Medicine.
-Patients rated Dr. Ta highly, giving him an average of 4.0 stars out of 5.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He has received a 4.0 out of 5 star rating by his patients.
+Dr. Ta takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He graduated from Michigan State University College of Osteopathic Medicine.

 Conditions / Treatments